Aims of income support for farmers

 While the rules governing income support are set at EU level, each EU country implements them on the ground.
-National authorities are responsible for the administration and control of income support to farmers in their country (“shared management”).
+National authorities are responsible for the administration and control of income support to farmers in their country ('shared management').

-Within the EU legal framework, each country also has a certain level of flexibility in the way they grant these payments, to take account of national farming conditions, which vary greatly throughout the European Union.
+Within the EU legal framework, each country also has a certain level of flexibility in the way they grant these payments, to take account of national farming conditions, which vary greatly throughout the EU.
 In line with EU transparency rules, national administrations have to publish the beneficiaries of CAP payments.

 Conditions for support

 In order to receive income support, farmers need to respect several eligibility conditions

 As a general rule, farmers must fulfil a number of criteria.

 - Their farm must be located within the EU.

 - Minimum requirements to receive income support must be met.
 Income support is not granted for amounts lower than €100 to €500 (depending on the EU country) and/or where the eligible area is less than 0.3 to 5 ha.